Segouta/Pictured/README.md

 ## Copyright statement
 This project is owned by Christian B. Next to the concept and design, all SnapThat logo's and styles are also property of the owner.
+Check out the [LICENCE](https://github.com/Segouta/Pictured/blob/master/LICENSE) for more information.

 ## External code